 These are important foundational years in a child’s life.
 It is during this time that children learn how to cope with the world.
 Bringing your child in to child counseling gives them the opportunity to create strong building blocks as they move forward into adolescence.

 You cannot place a price on a child’s ability to freely and confidently express themselves in ways that are socially appropriate, emotionally fulfilling, and lead to lasting happiness.
 Child counseling builds important foundational life stills at a young age.
 These skills are life-long tools that they will use for years to come.

 Our family is already too busy.
 We don’t have time for child counseling.

 We live in a society that tends to be over-scheduled and over-stimulated.
 As a parent, it is easy to become busy to the point of exhaustion.
 We understand that families are now busier than ever.
 However, no after-school soccer game or dance practice is worth forgoing the opportunity to help a child feel worthwhile.
 Our therapists work with your child to help them learn self-worth and independence.
 Child counseling is worth making time for because it gives your child the life-long tools that they need and deserve to be happy.

-We understand that the decision to bring your child into counseling can be intimidating as a parent, which is why we offer a free 20-minute phone consultation.
+We understand that the decision to bring your child into counseling can be intimidating as a parent, which is why we offer a complementary 20-minute phone consultation.
 When you are ready to help your child build the strong foundational blocks that they need for a successful future, give us a call at 623-680-3486 or email firstname.lastname@example.org.